 Carrolton, Texas, is home to close to 150,000 people, splitting almost evenly down the middle between men and women.
 The city surpasses the state average when it comes to citizens with graduate degrees, and the most popular religion is Evangelical Protestant.
 The unemployment rate is significantly lower than the average and the median age is over the state average.
 Around 48 percent of people in the city have a healthy diet rate.

 As with most cities, there are also those who struggle, and no city is immune to mental illness.
 Compared to the rest of the state, slightly more Carrolton residents feel bad about themselves and sleep less at night.
-According to the last census report, over ten percent of the population lives in poverty.
+According to the last census report, over eight percent of the population lives in poverty.
 Over 20 percent of residents have no health insurance and over four percent have some type of disability.
 The lack of health insurance can make it extremely difficult for those who need help to actually get it.

 Illness, disability, lack of sleep, feelings of worthlessness and financial worries can all affect your mental health.
 As the residents of Carrolton face these challenges, we are here to make sure they have the correct resources to face them in a health manner.